InformaticFreak/vectometry/README.md

 #### Get Point of a Vector

-It returns the coordinates of the point on which the Vector object pointing as an independent Point object.
+It returns the coordinates to which the vector pointing as a reference to the Point object.

 ```python
 v = Vector(1, 2, 3)